 The following programs and series are presented annually in addition to some of our more basic seminars and workshops.
 See our calendar of upcoming events for specific dates.
 RSVP for upcoming events in your ROSCOE account.

-Exploring Opportunities – The Exploring Opportunities program series will be returning during the 2012-2013 academic year.
-Each segment of this series will examine a distinct practice area through a moderated discussion with a panel of experienced practitioners.
+Exploring Opportunities – Each segment of this series will examine a distinct practice area through a moderated discussion with a panel of experienced practitioners.
 We firmly believe that students benefit from learning about the broad spectrum of practice areas available to law school graduates.
 Getting exposed to these distinct practice areas early in your legal education allows you time to explore, gain experience, and better prepare yourself for the post-graduate job search.

 Round Table Luncheons – Like the Exploring Opportunities series, each Round Table Luncheon will examine a distinct practice area, but in a more intimate setting as these luncheon discussions explore smaller and more specialized areas of the law.
 Student slots for participation will be filled on a lottery basis if more students express an interest than there are seats available.